D-NAVIO-Project/d-navio-platform/int-temp-partners.md

 | `dnavio.frs.failures.reported` | Failure reports |
 | `dnavio.dml.deadletter` | Unprocessable messages |

 Access to specific topics is granted per client.
-Confirm with the D-NAVIO team which topics your client is authorized to use.
+Confirm with the NTUA team which topics your client is authorized to use.

 ## 4. Notes and Constraints